zmixnyc/manual/MenuBar.md

 ### Cable tension
 Sets the relative length of patch cables.
 Double-click to reset to 0.5.
+### Frame rate
+Sets Rack's screen refresh frequency.
+Rack re-draws its screen every [monitor v-sync](https://en.wikipedia.org/wiki/Refresh_rate), or once every $N$ v-syncs determined by this setting.
+Decreasing the frame rate results in almost exactly proportionally decreased GPU resources consumed by Rack, at the cost of more choppy motion.
 ### Fullscreen
 Expands Rack to fill the screen with no window borders.